I Am Prodigal Son -By Brother Chuck

 "But while he was still a long way off, his father saw him and was filled with compassion for him; he ran to his son, threw his arms around him and kissed him."
 (Luke 15:20 NIV)

-They call me the Prodigal Son, or the son who went away.
+They call me the Prodigal Son.
 This is a story about my family and my rebellious heart.
 My father is getting up in years.
 He's the owner of a very large farm in western Israel.
 He's smart, savvy, and a good businessman.
 He deeply loves his family and his farm.
 My mother passed away three years ago during harvest time.
 She was beautiful and kind.
 She was really wonderful.
 I really miss her.
 My older brother is well-rooted to the farm.
 He's obedient, dedicated and he works very hard.
 He likes to bark out orders to me.
 He's always telling me what to do.
 Honestly, he really gets on my nerves.
 But, he's my brother, and I still love him.

 Based on the parable, "The Prodigal Son."
 Read it here, the way Jesus told it: Luke 15:11-32 (ESV).
 This is my version.